tilleul/apple2/honoring_the_code/002 - lores tetris/README.md

 ```
 <sup>(*)In the original code, hardcoded constants are appropriately replaced with variables.
 I've restored the constants here for readability</sup>

 The first thing that is wrong here is using a `GOSUB 300` when the  `ON GOTO` could have stayed on line 110.
-This would have avoided a `GOSUB` (searching for line 300 from the top of the program (fortunately line 300 is the 7th line of code, so it's still rather fast) and a `RETURN`, just to to go back to line 100 from line 190.
+This would have avoided a `GOSUB` and a `RETURN`, just to to go back to line 100 from line 190.
 But this spaghetti code is not what interests us right now.

 Three things are slow here (the `PEEK(49152)` and the `POKE 49168,0` are slow but you cannot do without them):
 - `IF K>=128`, executed at every cycle